rosey99/breviform/readme.md

 possible, have a look at [flowmastah-artifact](https://github.com/rosey99/flowmastah-artifact) which contains workflow for the related python/celery project called "flowmastah."

+Simple Openstack example configurations are located in the "terraform" directory of flowmastah-artifact.

 Flowmastah-artifact is used in development and testing of the flowmastah project (ongoing, pre-release), and demonstrates a state-driven workflow configuration, that itself relies on git for versioning of artifacts as well as workflow configuration which is. . .Just another artifact, after all.

 "Brevi" means small, humble, or brief.
 Hopefully, all three.